LIVE IN THE LAND OF THANKFULNESS

-Every Tuesday at 11:00 a.m. in the Myrtle Fillmore Room.
+Every Tuesday at 11:00 a.m. in the Myrtle Fillmore Chapel.

 Enjoy time in the silence?
 Want to renew and refresh by putting the outside world on hold for one hour with like-minded people?

-Join us for a Tuesday faith lift as we come together in group meditation to “practice the presence”, to health and well-being, love and peace.
+Join us for a Tuesday Silent Unity Prayer Service.
+We come together in group meditation to “practice the presence”, to health and well-being, love and peace.

 The Annual Unity World Day of Prayer

 Every September, Unity churches participate in a prayer vigil that is focused on the Spiritual Truth that we are all expressions of God, and that the recognition of that oneness can, and will heal the world.